openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 * In staff assessments, members of the course team assess your responses.
 For more information, see :ref:`Staff Grade`.

+  .. note:: Course staff can grade your open response assignment even if a
+     staff assessment step is not included in the assignment.
+This might happen if, for example, you receive peer assessments of your response that are inappropriate.
+In such cases, course staff can perform an assessment of your response that overrides any peer assessment grades.

 ==========================================
 The Rubric, Criteria, and Options
 ==========================================

-Every open response assessment has a rubric provided by the course team, to be used as guidance for grading.
+Every open response assessment has a rubric that the course team provides, to be used as guidance for grading.
 The rubric is a list of expectations that the responses should meet.
 Grading for all the types of assessments in an open response assessment is done by comparing each response against the same rubric.

 Rubrics consist of criteria and options.

-* Criteria describe characteristics that each response should have, such as concepts that a response should cover, or the amount of supporting information that is included for a response.
+* Criteria describe characteristics that each response should have, such as concepts that a response should cover, or the amount of supporting information that a response must include.

 * Each criterion has options, which describe how well each response satisfies the criterion.
-These are usually a range of ratings, for example, "Fair", "Good", or "Excellent".
+These are usually a range of ratings, for example "Fair", "Good", or "Excellent".

 The following image shows a rubric with two criteria.
 Each of the criteria has